Manpages - Try_Tiny.3pm

 DESCRIPTION

-This module provides bare bones try=/=catch=/=finally
+This module provides bare bones try=/=catch=/=finally statements that

 are designed to minimize common mistakes with eval blocks, and NOTHING